diku-dk/futhark/docs/language-reference.rst

        : | "module" `id` ":" `mod_type_exp`
        : | "include" `mod_type_exp`
    spec_type: `type` | `type` "->" `spec_type`

+Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module types.
+They can specify of course that a module contains a *submodule* of a specific module type.

+.. _other-files:

 Referring to Other Files
 ------------------------